crutcher/rs-swin/crates/bimm-contracts/README.md

 let shape = [12, 3 * 4, 5 * 4, 3];

-// In release builds, this has an benchmark of ~160ns: let [b, h_wins, w_wins, c] = unpack_shape_contract!(
+// In release builds, this has a benchmark of ~160ns: let [b, h_wins, w_wins, c] = unpack_shape_contract!(
     [
         "batch",